Matthew Mallam

 City of St. John’s

-Academically, Tonya is a strong advocate for continuing education and has added the following qualifications to her resume over the years: a Master’s Certification in Project Management from York University, a Lean Green Belt in Continuous Improvement from the Leading Edge Group, a Certified Asset Management Professional from PEMAC, a Master’s Degree (M.Sc.) in International Construction Management with Merit from the University of Bath, and is currently completing a Doctorate of Philosophy (PhD) in Architecture and Civil Engineering from the University of Bath with a specialization in Climate Resilience of Building Infrastructure.
+Academically, Tonya is a strong advocate for continuing education and has added the following qualifications to her resume over the years: a Master’s Certification in Project Management from York University, a Lean Green Belt in Continuous Improvement from the Leading Edge Group, a Certified Asset Management Professional from PEMAC, a Master’s Degree (M.Sc.) in International Construction Management with Merit from the University of Bath, a Certified Passive House Designer, a Gold Seal Intern and is currently completing a Doctorate of Philosophy (PhD) in Civil Engineering from the University of Bath with a specialization in Climate Resilience of Building Infrastructure.

 Stanley Oliver